Koshak1013/HuananzhiX99_BIOS_mods/README.md

 1. In S3TurboTool, click "Build Driver"
 2. Press the RAW button in the upper right corner and select the required BIOS
 3. Adjust the required voltage offsets.
 Click "Собрать и установить драйвер".
 4. The BIOS is saved in the same folder and is ready for flashing.
 You can also flash it with the corresponding button in S3TurboTool.
 If this causes error 103, you must reboot the system.
+If you used your own or someone else's dump to modify the BIOS, then after flashing, you need to reset the BIOS settings to the standard ones (in the BIOS settings menu or using a jumper).

 If problems arise after the firmware, use the jumper to reset the CMOS settings